pabloverat/squawk/README.md

 **SQUAWK** is a new social network toy developed by Tec de Monterrey students designed to be lightweight and helpful as a template when practicing webdev with Flask.

-## Use

 ### Types of users

-- **User:**
+**User:**
 - Could be any final user
 - Is identified with a username
 - Is authenticated with a simple password
 - May publish short pieces of text (up to 300 characters) for all users to see.
 These texts could be in response to another.

-- **Admin:**
+**Admins:**
+- Can do everything the user can
+- Can view event dashboard, where the following metrics are shown:
+    - Most popular squawk of the day
+    - Most active user of the day
+    - Amount of different users that have logged-in that day

-## Architecture used
+# Architecture

-### MVC Layers
+MVC Layers.
 This organization is described by the next fragment of our project structure.

 ```
 SQUAWK APP
 └───app.py                  <-- Entry point and web controller
-└───admin_controller.py     <-- Web controller and routes
-└───squawk_controller.py    <-- Web controller and routes
-└───user_controller.py      <-- Web controller and routes
 │
 ├───bl                      <-- Business Layer
 │   └───event.py            <-- Unit class used throught